Skip to main content

 Calibrate your base's position relative to a PSM

 This workflow describes the case when you want to survey the field using a permanent survey mark located in a hard-to-reach place.
 It is not convenient to install a tripod in this area or leave the base unattended.
 Or it is just simply a limited sky view that may compromise the quality of base logs.
-Here, the Base shift feature comes in handy—you can place your base in proper conditions nearby the permanent survey mark, collect the permanent survey mark with a rover and calibrate all further collected data in your survey project relative to it.
+Here, the Base shift feature comes in handy—you can place your base in proper conditions nearby the permanent survey mark, collect the permanent survey mark with a

 In this case, all you need is two points in the project: